CoffeelessProgrammer/SystemDesignCove/EX_000-UserService.md

 # \[Exercise] User Service

-**Objective:** Design a lean, extensible user service that can be used across various SaaS products in different industries.
+**Objective:** Design an industry-agnostic, lean, extensible user service that can be used in various SaaS products.

 ## Core User Schema
 ```mermaid